Dir. Gregory Plotkin

 Doesn’t take long before things are going ‘bump’ in the night and young Leila is talking to an invisible friend who is getting her to burn the family bible and bury her mum’s rosary.
 The thing is – rather than being at a loss as to what’s going on as before, this time the parents can actually see the darn demon on tape – and it looks a lot like Venom from Sam Rami’s Spiderman 3 in case you were wondering…

 Being able to see the ghostly baddie really lessens the scare factor and makes you wonder why they don’t just get the hell out of there.
-As a parent (and a Christian) if I caught sight of an actual demonic entity standing over my sleeping child’s bed, we’re be off pretty quick.
+As a parent if I caught sight of an actual demonic entity standing over my sleeping child’s bed, we’d be off pretty quick.
 But not the Fleeges who stay and ponder what to do, eventually calling in a priest - Father Todd but still leave little Leila on her own at night, which just isn’t a smart move.

 "the floating priest"